 Safety/perceived lack of safety and flooding were the top threats identified by the community.
 Other threats identified included perceived inadequate parking, lack of diverse housing supply, vacancies and future zoning restrictions that might hamper continued redevelopment.

-Urban Design Associates, the Pittsburg planning firm hired by the town board in August to create the pattern book — a guidebook for land use and architectural design — updated the town board and the community in two separate public sessions Thursday.
+Urban Design Associates, the Pittsburgh planning firm hired by the town board in August to create the pattern book — a guidebook for land use and architectural design — updated the town board and the community in two separate public sessions Thursday.
 The planning consultants also conducted a second round of meetings with stakeholder groups on Wednesday and Thursday.

 The planning process relies on stakeholder and community participation and input, said Barry Long, UDA’s managing principal and CEO.
 The participation in Riverhead has been great, he said.
 There was “a tremendous turnout” at the Nov.
 14 community forum, Long said.
 Attendance at the second forum Thursday night equaled the November turnout.
 As of Thursday morning, about 1,100 people had responded to the online survey, Long said.
 He called that response “incredible.”